shanahdt/MUSI4331/source/syllabus.rst

 Music 4331 is the final course in the three-semester music theory curriculum at UVa.
 In this course, we will continue to explore Western tonal music through analysis and model composition.
-We will examine elements of sonata theory, chromaticism, the analysis of 19th and early-20th century music, and many other topics.
+We will examine elements of sonata theory, modulation, chromaticism, the analysis of late 19th- and early20th-century music, and many other topics.

 Upon completion of this course, you should have developed many new skills that will help you to relate more richly to music by better understanding the structure and building blocks of music.

-Musicianship is a co-requisite course for Theory 3.
-Your Musicianship section (whether MUSI 3332, 3334, or 3336) will not be definitive until after you have taken the required placement exam.
-This placement exam will be held on Wednesday, August 29, from 12:00 to 12:50 in OCH 107.
-Please email the Musicianship instructor, Adam Carter (acc8v@virginia.edu) with any questions.

 Enrollment deadlines: The last day in the College to add a course is Tuesday, September 10th; the last day to drop a course is Wednesday, September 11th;